cloudfoundry/cloud_controller_ng/README.md

 #### NATS Messaging

-The Cloud Controller interacts with other components using the NATS messaging bus.
+The Cloud Controller interacts with other components using REST calls for external requests (e.g. router) and the NATS message bus for internal communication (e.g. dea).

 - Instructs a DEA to stage an application (processes a buildpack for the app) to prepare it to run
 - Instructs a DEA to start or stop an application